mikereams/generator-web-data-connector/README.md

 Of course, once initialized, you can make tweaks to your connector's workflow by adding or editing tasks and task configurations in the generated Gruntfile.js file at the root of your connector.

+#### Testing

+Recognizing that you're a responsible developer concerned with the long-term maintainability of your connector, this generator stubs out some simple unit tests to get you started.

+Unit tests can be executed by running `npm test` at the root directory of your connector.

+Tests are written using the [Mocha][] JavaScript test framework, as well as [Sinon][] for stubbing, and mocking.

 ## WDC Wrapper